learn-co-curriculum/dsc-resampling-methods-lab/README.md

  ([2,2,3], [1,1])]

 ```
-These are all the possible 3-2 member splits of the 5 elements : 1,1,2,2,3.
+These are all the possible 3-2 member splits of the 5 elements: 1,1,2,2,3.

 ```python